"Come see me in engineering when you get back. Urgent. -T"

 "Why worry?"
 Garrus asked.
 "We're just off the ship without permission so we can spy on our captain.
 There's no way this will come back to haunt us."

 Joker propped himself tiredly against the handrail.
-He didn't care what was going on one way or another, at least that's the image he was trying to project, and the walk to the lift nearly wiped him out.
+He didn't care what was going on one way or another, at least that's the image he was trying to project.
+The walk to the lift nearly wiped him out.
 He could have stayed behind, but he knew whatever the outcome of this, it was going to be epic.
 "Where the hell did you pick up a homing device, anyway?"

 Tali scoffed.
 "I sent some of my veils down to the ship's laundry two weeks ago because I got really busy with the drive core.
 When they came back, somebody wove one into the fabric of my favorite head scarf."
 She emphasized somebody with an especially distasteful sneer.
 "As if I wouldn't notice.
 I re-purposed it in case it might come in handy.
 I never thought I'd be using it on Shepard, though."

 "You're cute when you're paranoid," Joker said.
-Then his eyes drifted up to his hat, and he slowly pulled the SR2-emblazoned ballcap from his head, examining its brim and stitching suspiciously.
+His eyes drifted up to his hat.
+He slowly pulled the SR2-emblazoned ballcap from his head and started feeling along its brim and stitching.

-Garrus took a step toward Tali, reached out and attempted to turn off her omnitool.
+Garrus took a step toward Tali and attempted to shut off her omnitool.
 "This is going too far."

 She pulled it out of his reach.
 "Hey!
 What are you- stop that!"